gregguyles/data-scientists-toolbox/02-weeklyNotes.md

     - `git commit -m "message"

 ## Pushing (from local repo to remote)
+`git push <remoteRepo> <branch>
 `git push origin master`

-# Branches - create a new repo of exisitng code
+## Branches - create a new repo of exisitng code
+- create a new branch
+    - `git checkout -b branchname`
-git checkout -b branchname          # create new branch git branch                                         # see what branch you are on git checkout master                         # switch back to master
+- see what branch you are on
+    - `git branch`
+- switch back to master
+    - `git checkout master`

-# Pull Requiest - Git Hub feature
+## Pull Requiest - Git Hub feature
+- select "compare and pull request"
+- Submits a request for changes to be merged into the master
-select compare and pul request the auther will decide to merge or not
+- The repo owner will decide to merge or not

-# Markdown Notes
+## Markdown Notes

-.md
+- Markdown files have the .md extention

-# Heading
+`# Heading
-## Secondary heading
+^## Secondary heading
 ### Tertiary

 * first itme in list